 One of my favorite things about making these cookies is the vegan chocolate chip cookie dough recipe itself.
 In fact, you can roll this edible cookie dough into balls and freeze them, and have a quick dessert of frozen cookie dough ball bites.

 Another great reason to bake without eggs is that you simply don’t need them!
 You can make absolutely stunning cookies without eggs.
-It’s as simple as that!
-Here are some of my favorite egg substitutes for cookies:

 Use these expert tips to make this vegan chocolate chip cookie recipe perfect every time: